Parking7907/irmas_VAE_BSS/README.md

+# Libri2Mix-VAE-BSS

+This is unofficial implementation of VAE-BSS in libri2Mix Dataset.
+major codes are from the official github.
+Thanks for great work to author, J. Neri.

 # VAE-BSS

 A PyTorch model of the variational auto-encoder for unsupervised blind source separation, with training and evaluation programs, as described in